bartland-usi/sample-java/README.md

-This source is based on the sample JAVA code available from https://www.usi.gov.au/system-developers/sample-code
+This source is based on the sample JAVA code previously available from https://www.usi.gov.au/system-developers/sample-code

 It works as is with 3PT using the STS 1.2 SHA1 service.
 * USI Service https://3pt.portal.usi.gov.au/Service/v3/UsiCreateService.svc